 Brenda Hume Stevenson, a former Thornhill College pupil and Queen's University Belfast graduate, has been employed as a Speech and Language Therapy Instructor with the Western Trust for over 12 years and was the City's Mayor in 2014.
 Brenda is also the Chairperson of the Amelia Earhart Legacy Association.

 Brendan has just recently retired and was involved in banking since 1975, working in a number of different areas of AIB/FTB.
 A manager since 1993, managing different branches and departments specialising in business lending and development as well as managing large teams of people and looking after the various aspects of running a retail bank branch.
-Also was responsible for the areas from Coleraine, through Derry to Strabane (4 branches).
-Brendan's main functions at work were business development (particularly business lending), operational management across the above area (with some responsibilities at a Northern Ireland network level), motivation, guidance and performance management of 40 management and staff.
+Brendan was also responsible for the areas from Coleraine, through Derry to Strabane (4 branches).
+His main functions at work were business development (particularly business lending), operational management across the above area (with some responsibilities at a Northern Ireland network level), motivation, guidance and performance management of 40 management and staff.

-Brendan has been as Associate member for 20 years of Greysteel Community Enterprises, an unlimited company community group which has developed the Vale Centre facilities (Sports Hall, playing fields, 3 G Pitch, Retail and Industrial Units) at Greysteel.
+Brendan has been as Associate member for 20 years of Greysteel Community Enterprises, an unlimited company community group which has developed the Vale Centre facilities (Sports Hall, playing fields, 3 G Pitch, Retail and Industrial (Units) at Greysteel.
 A member of the North West leadership team of Business in the Community and has recently taken up a position on the Northern Ireland 'Place Team' of Business in the Community, which primarily promotes good Corporate Social Responsibility focussing in on 3 key areas of regenerating deprived areas, young people and schools and social enterprise.

 Brendan's qualifications include a Professional Banking Diploma, Level 5 NVQ in Operations and a MBA for Financial Specialists from Manchester University.